Crisis Intervention Team (CIT)

 CIT Training for Police & First Responders

 CIT training is a 40-hour training that provides the foundation necessary to promote community solutions to assist individuals with a mental illness and/or addiction.
 The CIT Model reduces both stigma and the need for further interaction with the criminal justice system.
 Butler County typically offers two training classes a year - spring and fall.
-As of early 2022, 85 first responders have been trained by the Butler County CIT program.
+As of the end of 2023, 168 first responders have been trained by the Butler County CIT program.

 CIT Companion Trainings